sheepankaj/InfogixTestSelenium/README.md

 # InfogixTestSelenium
-Testing is performed by using selenium WebDriver and TestNG for GitHub login & Sign Up related to below test scenarios.
+Testing is performed by using selenium WebDriver and TestNG in Java language for GitHub login & Sign Up related to below test scenarios.
 [GitHub](http://www.github.com/)

 ## Test Scenarios:<h2>